 #12.
 En – City of Brides

 En’s follow up to the excellent Already Gone uses their distinctive palette to good effect.
-Passages of calmly undulating drones sit in tension with densely layered flurries of sound that reach for a cascading majesty of sound, all heard through a dreamy, blurring filter.
-A distinctive world of sound to get lost in.
+Passages of calmly undulating drones sit in tension with densely layered flurries of sound that reach for a cascading majesty, all heard through a dreamy, blurring filter.
+A distinctive world to get lost in.
 Full review here.

 #13 Seckou Keita – 22 Strings